griganas/Postman/test-cases/TC_API_012_get_all_orders.md

 Expected Result:
 - Status code is 200 OK
-- A list of orders is returned (can be filtered or full list)
+- A list of all orders is returned (can be empty)

 Postman Test Code:
 pm.test("Status code is 200", function () {